About

 My journey continued as an IRTA Predoctoral GPP Fellow, bridging the University of Maryland and NCATS.
 Here, I expanded my interdisciplinary expertise, delving into protein-small molecule interactions within the Lyme disease microbe and uncovering new therapeutic targets through phenotypic screening.
 Under the guidance of Dr. Bolormaa Baljinnyam and Dr. Anton Simeonov, I gained invaluable insights into the entire early-stage drug discovery pipeline.
 A career highlight has been developing a novel cellular thermal shift assay.
 This assay uniquely incorporates a thermally-stable luciferase for a luminescent readout, showcasing innovation in methodology.
 Further honing my leadership skills, I participated in the NIH-AIM I-CORPS Program, focusing on customer discovery skills vital for technology development.
 This experience has been pivotal in preparing me to lead and collaborate on complex interdisciplinary projects.

-My motivation in this field stems from a deep-seated desire to address unmet medical needs through scientific innovation.
+Now, as a postdoctoral fellow under Dr. Mark Henderson, I'm continuning my training My motivation in this field stems from a deep-seated desire to address unmet medical needs through scientific innovation.
 I am confident that this training opportunity will significantly enrich my scientific repertoire and enable me to achieve my long-term goal: developing lead molecules to combat diseases that profoundly impact human health.